f18m/rust-pcap-analyzer/README.md

 ```

 This shows that Rust and C++ have basically the same identical processing speed and they are both I/O-bound actually.

+# A word on my experience with Rust

+I found this to be really on-spot: https://fasterthanli.me/articles/frustrated-its-not-you-its-rust